Effects of surface tension reduction on wind-wave growth and air-water scalar transfer: Direct numerical simulation

 where $U_i$ is the velocity component in $i$th direction, $p$ is the pressure, $\rho$ is the density, $\nu$ is the kinematic viscosity, and $g$ is the gravitational acceleration.
 Different values of $\rho$ and $\nu$ were used for air and water flows: $\rho=\rho_a$ and $\nu=\nu_a$ for the air flow, while $\rho=\rho_w$ and $\nu=\nu_w$ for the water flow.
 The air--water interface was tracked by the height function $\eta(x_1,x_2)$, which represents the horizontal distribution of the vertical interface position.
 The transport equation of $\eta$ is given by

 The dynamical balances at the interface in the normal and tangential directions are given by

-where the subscripts $a$ and $w$ represent the quantities in the air and water, respectively. $\tau_n$ and $\tau_t$ are the normal and tangential components of the viscous stress tensor on the interface, respectively. $p_s$ is the pressure gap due to the surface tension $\sigma$ and is given by $p_s=\sigma \kappa$, where $\kappa$ is the interface curvature.
+where the subscripts $a$ and $w$ represent the quantities in the air and water, respectively. $\tau_n$ and $\tau_t$ are the normal and tangential components of the viscous stress tensor on the interface, respectively. $p_s$ is the pressure gap due to the surface tension $\sigma$ and is given by $p_s=\sigma \kappa$, where $\kappa$ is the interface curvature. \Matsuda{The definition of the curvature $\kappa$ is summarised in Appendix \ref{appB}.}

 The transport equation of the non-dimensional passive scalar $C$ is given by

 where $D$ is the diffusion coefficient of the scalar.